-First Tech offers both online and mobile banking to members.
+The online and mobile banking app is the heart of banking with First Tech.
 They’re designed with safety in mind and allow two-factor authentication to ensure no one has access to your accounts without your approval.
 Both are simply designed for ease of use.
-Here are some of the things you can do on the digital banking platforms:
+Features include account management, the ability to pay people and bills, mobile deposits and more.

 Convenience and Ease of Use

-First Tech’s dedication to customer service means there’s always someone available when you need help.
+First Tech’s digital approach to customer service means there’s always someone available when you need help.
 Visit an Experience Center, schedule a virtual appointment, send a secure message when you’re logged in to your account or call for help.

 How To Open an Account

-- Government-issued photo ID such as a driver’s license or passport
+- A government-issued photo ID such as a driver’s license or passport

 - Social Security number

-- Contact details such as home address, email address and phone number
+- Contact details including a home address, email address and phone number

 - Bank and routing information if you plan on funding the account online